Johnnydev001/chatbot-helper/README.md

 Or build and run each of the Dockerfiles.
 Or run the `docker compose up` in the root folder.

+When everything is set up, access the frontend at `http://localhost:5173` and navigate through the 3D model.
+Possibilities: rotation, zoom, and chatbot interaction.
+Type a message and press enter to send it to the chatbot.

 ### Frontend
 Run `npm install`
 Run `npm run dev`